by Nicholas Tristan

 Unfortunately, Death of a Ladies’ Man mostly deserves its maligned reputation.
 It’s not that Cohen and Spector couldn’t have made a good album together, it’s that Spector seems so intent on making a record that Cohen barely fits onto.
 Cohen’s weak, wavering voice, which at this point lacked the rich, guttural quality developed around Various Positions, is hopelessly lost among lushly rendered, overbearing orchestrations.
 Cohen’s songwriting remains strong as always, but celestial choirs, overlapping percussion, and the world’s loudest piano have a tendency to overtake his deceptively simple melodies.

 And there are good songs!
 “I Left A Woman Waiting” could have been classic Cohen with a better arrangement, “Iodine” has a boozy charm to it, and the title track is probably the best melding of Cohen and Spector’s sensibilities.
-The childish funk of “Don’t Go Home With Your Hard-On” is probably the closest precedent we have to the I’m Your Man’s album nadir “Jazz Police”, but it’s infectious, good fun, and shows Cohen’s budding adventurousness in his songwriting.
+The childish funk of “Don’t Go Home With Your Hard-On” is the closest precedent we have to I’m Your Man’s album nadir “Jazz Police”, but it’s infectious, good fun, and shows Cohen’s budding adventurousness in his songwriting.

 Death of a Ladies’ Man isn’t a misunderstood masterpiece, but it shows Cohen as something he's rarely identified as being: a confident, risk-taking songwriter and musician.
 The next time someone brings up how great a Leonard Cohen cover is, or how his weird his voice sounded, consider the whole of his work: sweeping, sprawling, ambitious, and musical.
 He’s missed greatly already.

 Nicholas Tristan is a Toronto-based writer, producer, composer, and podcaster.